holoviz/panel/doc/how_to/callbacks/load.md

 ## Motivation

-When you `panel serve` your app, the app is *loaded* as follows
+When a user opens your app, the app is *loaded* as follows

-- the app file is read and executed
+- the app file is executed
-- the apps template is populated, sent to the user and rendered
+- the app template is sent to the user and rendered
-- a web socket connection is created between the server and the users client to handle additional communication as you interact with the app.
+- a web socket connection is opened to enable fast, bi-directional communication as your interact with the app.

-Thus any long running code executed when the app file is first executed will increase the the waiting time before your users see any signs that your app is working. **If the waiting time is more than 2-5 seconds your users might get confused and even leave the application behind**.
+Thus any long running code executed before the app is loaded will increase the the waiting time before your users see your apps template. **If the waiting time is more than 2-5 seconds your users might get confused and even leave the application behind**.

 Here is an example of an app that takes +5 seconds to load.